Business Intelligence and Analytics MSc

-You will strengthen your skills for the research and industry needs of the course, the final project, and for your future career and study.
-The module guides your personal development plan towards the professional requirements of the discipline, and covers methods of critical evaluation, gathering and analysing information, and preparing and defending a project proposal.
+The module strengthens student’s skills for the research and industry needs in the area of their studies, their final project, and their professional development.
+It guides the students’ personal development plan towards the professional requirements of the discipline, and covers methods of critical evaluation, gathering and analysing information, and preparing and planning a project proposal.

-This module provides you with an in-depth analysis of advance topics in operational research, such as discrete optimisation, multiple criteria optimisation and modern heuristic approaches.
+The module provides an in-depth analysis of advanced topics in operational research such as discrete optimisation, multiple criteria optimisation and modern heuristic approaches.